How to Use a Shop Vac for Water

 Equipment / Tools

 During wet operation, wet/dry vacuums never use collection bags.
 Unlatch the top, blower-unit section of the vacuum.
-Remove the collection bag and any fasteners and set it aside.
+Remove the collection bag and any fasteners and set them aside.

-Since they are made of paper, dry filters are never used during the wet operation.
+Since they are made of paper, dry filters are never used during wet operation.
 In some cases, they are plastic units with attached pleated paper folds.
 Or they might be filter cloths that wrap around the filter unit, secured with a rubber band.
 If the wet/dry shop vacuum has a wet filter, replace the dry filter with the wet filter.
+You may not need to insert any type of filter in your shop vac when vacuuming liquids.

 Wet/dry vacuums come with a variety of nozzles.
 One nozzle with a broad, flat head is designated a wet nozzle, though other nozzles usually will work for water, too.
 The wet nozzle works well for flat surfaces.